DerGuru/The-Resonant/New Chapters/04 - Part4/P4-13_The_Proposal.md

 ﻿## Part 4 - We Are Family | Ch.
-13 - "Family.
+13 - Family.
 Yeah.
-That's what we are."
+That's what we are.

 Six months after Japan.
 Six months of building, teaching, growing.